calint/c64/README.md

 ## howto

-* use joystick on port 2
+* use joystick on port 2 and "return" key

 ## screenshots